 A fix if you’re in the UK?
 Sort of…

 So it’s not quite the £85,000 threshold we’re used to, but on 1 January 2019 the UK government brought in new legislation giving an exemption to UK digital businesses bringing in less than €10,000.
 Coincidentally the same as the VAT threshold of Greece.
 It’s really unclear whether this is actual law… or just a suggested ‘thing that should happen’.
 There’s very little information about it online and even less (take that as zero) on the likes of YouTube.
 Here’s the HMRC article, screen grab below:

-So I think this means any EU business selling digital goods don’t have to worry about VAT until they pass €10,000 in sales.
-I mean, it’s a start… but it’s not even minimum wage.
+So I think this means any EU business selling digital goods doesn’t have to worry about VAT until they pass €10,000 in sales.
+This is terrible… it’s not even minimum wage.
 What’s really weird though is the ‘impact on businesses’ statement further down the article.
 It states that only 1,200 businesses in the UK fall below the threshold:

 Now this is an incredibly difficult thing to calculate but it just seems low by an order of magnitude.
 There MUST be more than 1,200 businesses in the UK selling less than €10,000 in digital products per year?
 Surely??

-I mean, just look at WordPress downloads for a tiny selection of plugins used for digital downloads.
+I mean, just look at WordPress for a tiny selection of plugins used for digital downloads.
 GiveWP is a donation plugin.
-That plugin alone has had 50,000 installations:
+That plugin alone, at the time of writing, has had 50,000 installations:

 What about WordPress membership plugins?
-Again, here’s a tiny sample of what’s available, and these aren’t the most popular:
+Again, here’s a tiny sample of what’s available, and these aren’t even the most popular ones:

 - Ultimate Member – 100,000 installations